rururu/flights-pro/README.md

 ## Programming

-You can Expert System, Clojure and ClojureScript programming and debugging in IDE based on Protege-3.5 during air traffic monitiring and simulation (see screencasts below).
+You can Expert System, Clojure and ClojureScript programming and debugging in IDE based on Protege-3.5 during air traffic monitoring and simulation (see screencasts below).

 ## Screencasts